SyeinW/cse15l-lab-reports/LabReport3.md

 ## grep command-line options

 ### grep -n
-Usage: ```grep -n``` returns the line number that contains the text pattern, followed by the line itself.
+Explanation: ```grep -n``` returns the line number that contains the text pattern, followed by the line itself.
 It does this for every line that contains the text pattern.

 Citation: grep --help & [grep wiki books](https://en.wikibooks.org/wiki/Grep)